KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 ## Layer Manifest File Format

-On Windows, Linux and macOS (desktop), the loader uses manifest files to discover layer libraries and layers.
+The Khronos loader uses manifest files to discover available layer libraries and layers.
-The desktop loader doesn't directly query the layer's dynamic library except during chaining.
+It doesn't directly query the layer's dynamic library except during chaining.
 This is to reduce the likelihood of loading a malicious layer into memory.
 Instead, details are read from the Manifest file, which are then provided for applications to determine what layers should actually be loaded.